 We’ve asked world-renowned skin care expert and our CEO/Founder, Lydia Sarfati, to give you all the advice you’ve been clamoring for all these years.
 This is it…the answers to your most common skincare questions!

-Why is a skin care routine important for your skin?
+Why is a skin care routine important?

 Like brushing your teeth, for general health, prevention is key for reducing visible signs of aging.
 A proper skin care routine should be started young—fixing the damage later in life will be more difficult.
 As we age, the skin’s natural regeneration process slows down.
 You begin losing elasticity and skin gets thinner, dehydration and lack of moisture increase, too much sun catches up to you, while collagen production slows down.
 Proper skincare maintenance improves skin texture and elasticity and helps skin look younger.

 Why is it a problem to “over-cleanse” your skin?

 I see so many women who think that they can never be too clean.
 It’s hard to re-consider our daily hygiene habits, but one of the first pieces of advice we give as estheticians is that over cleansing your skin can have the opposite effect---make your skin more oily!
 Over cleansing can trick your body into thinking you’re not producing enough oil, resulting in overproduction of sebum.